DasEd955/tunerdesign-gpt/README.md

 ## 3. Foundations

-Implements the mathematical building blocks of neural networks from first principles, entirely in NumPy and early PyTorch, before any high-level abstractions are introduced.
+Implements the mathematical building blocks of neural networks from first principles, entirely in NumPy and early PyTorch, before any high level abstractions are introduced.

 ---